Fitness Model Kelsey Wells Flaunts Incredible Figure In Sports Bra & Skintight Leggings

 “This [is] so true and definitely something I need to strive to be more conscious of.
 Of BEING PRESENT in the now and who and what I am surrounded by.
 Thank you for continuing to [inspire] me mentally, physically, and emotionally,” wrote one commenter.

 “Love this!!!
-It’s so easy to be distracted by our phones this days.
+It’s so easy to be distracted by our phones this [sic] days.
 I’m learning to just put it down and BE!
 Especially with my newborn, I want to soak up all the time I can!!!” added another Instagram user.

 Some followers also took the time to compliment the beauty.